jbrosher/dscChangeAzureTempDriveLetter/README.md

 PowerShell DSC Configuration Package to change the Temp Drive letter for Azure VMs to the T Drive and relocate the Page File to the new T Drive letter.

 > Note: If you resize or Stop (Deallocate) a virtual machine, this may trigger placement of the virtual machine to a new hypervisor.
 A planned or unplanned maintenance event may also trigger this placement.
 In this scenario, the temporary disk will be reassigned to the first available drive letter.
-If you have an application that specifically requires the D: drive, you need to follow these steps to temporarily move the pagefile.sys, attach a new data disk and assign it the letter D and then move the pagefile.sys back to the temporary drive.
-Once complete, Azure will not take back the D: if the VM moves to a different hypervisor.
+Azure will not take back the D: if the VM moves to a different hypervisor and you have another drive mapped to D:.

 The DSC Configuration performs the following steps: